Symbion: Taxonomy

-The genus is so named because of its commensal relationship with the lobster (a form of symbiosis) – it feeds on the leftovers from the lobster's own meals.
+The genus is so named because of its commensal relationship with the lobster (a form of symbiosis) – it feeds on the leftovers from the lobster's foods.

-The genus Symbion are peculiar microscopic animals, with no obvious close relatives, and which was therefore given its own phylum, called Cycliophora.
-The phylogenetic position of Symbion remains unclear: originally the phyla Ectoprocta and Entoprocta were considered possible relatives of Symbion, based on structural similarities.
-However, genetic studies suggest that Symbion may be more closely related to Gnathifera.
+They are peculiar microscopic animals, with no obvious close relatives, which were therefore given their own phylum, called Cycliophora.
+The phylogenetic position of Symbion is still not finally settled.
+It is currently placed in the clade Polyzoa along with the phyla Ectoprocta and Entoprocta, based on genetic analysis.

 Description

 Symbion pandora has a bilateral, sac-like body with no coelom.
 There are three basic life stages: